 34.)
 Take the last 6-Port Expansion Board and connect the 30cm connecting cable from below as well as the bit light cables (bell, clock, and from below) into the available ports.

 35.)
-Take the AA Battery Pack and place it on the roof and then connect the battery pack cable into one of the available ports on the expansion board.
+Take the AA Battery Pack / USB Cable and place it on the roof and then connect it to one of the available ports on the expansion board.

 Mount the expansion board to the following position on top of the roof using 2x adhesive squares.